Two Shades of Quark Color: Parallel Canons across the Cold War Divide: Two Colors — Two Narratives

-Historically, Struminsky’s 1965 Dubna work introduced an \emph{additional internal quantum number} for quarks to reconcile SU(6) with Fermi–Dirac statistics; it did \emph{not} posit an SU(3) local gauge theory or an octet of gluons \cite{Struminsky1965}.
+Historically, Struminsky’s 1965 Dubna work (see Endnote~\endnote{ Boris Vladimirovich Struminsky (1939–2003) was a Soviet, Russian, and Ukrainian theoretical physicist.
+From 1962 to 1965, he was a doctoral student at the Steklov Institute of Mathematics in Moscow, where he continued as a junior researcher in 1965–1966.
+From 1966 to 1971, Struminsky worked as a researcher at the Joint Institute for Nuclear Research (JINR) in Dubna.
+Beginning in 1971, he held research positions at the Institute for Theoretical Physics of the Academy of Sciences of the Ukrainian SSR—now the Bogolyubov Institute for Theoretical Physics of the National Academy of Sciences of Ukraine—in Kyiv.~\cite{StruminskyWiki}.}) introduced an \emph{additional internal quantum number} for quarks to reconcile SU(6) with Fermi–Dirac statistics; it did \emph{not} posit an SU(3) local gauge theory or an octet of gluons \cite{Struminsky1965}.
 The first move to put the new degree of freedom on an SU(3) gauge footing—explicitly with \emph{eight} vector fields as interaction carriers— was by Han and Nambu in 1965 \cite{HanNambu1965}; see also Matveev–Tavkhelidze’s retrospective noting Nambu’s eight vectors as the gluon prototype \cite{Matveev2006}.
 The parafermi statistics route, introduced by Greenberg\cite{Greenberg1964}, provided a global, hidden degree of freedom.
 While it could later be connected to a gauge theory—for instance, via the Green ansatz leading to an SO(3) model with three gauge bosons, which is phenomenologically distinct from QCD—its original formulation was not that of a local gauge theory.
 Despite Struminsky being first to use an SU(3) symmetry in color studies, in his formulation it served as a \emph{global} SU(3)–type label (three unitary-equivalent quark states) rather than a local gauge symmetry \cite{Struminsky1965,Matveev2006}.
 The parafermi route was later shown to be equivalent to the SU(3) color model in its classification of the allowed color-singlet hadronic states, not as a dynamically equivalent SO(3) gauge theory~\cite{GreenbergZwanziger1966,Greenberg2008}.

 The Dubna program subsequently developed the "quasi-free quark model" where color neutrality ($\epsilon^{\alpha\beta\gamma}$ for baryons, $\delta_\alpha^\beta$ for mesons) defined asymptotic states while quarks remained permanently confined through dynamical mechanisms external to the color concept itself \cite[pp. 308–309]{Matveev2006}.